sajadtorkamani/dotfiles/README.md

 ## TODO
-Might be a fun exercise to to write the scripts in `scripts/*` in GoLang.
+Might be a fun exercise to to write the scripts in `scripts/*` in Go.